Early Years Education Funding for 2, 3 and 4-year-olds

 - How much will I get paid for providing the Early Years Education?

-Early years providers are funded to provide the free early years education at a rate of £4.88 per hour per eligible two-year-old and £3.70 per hour per 3 and 4-year-old.
+Early years providers are funded to provide the free early years education at a rate of £4.88 per hour per eligible 2-year-old and £3.70 per hour per 3- and 4-year-old.

 - Can I offer the Early Years Education Funding to parents?

-To offer the Early Years Education Funding for two-, three- and four-year olds a provider must:
+To offer the Early Years Education Funding for 2, 3 and four-year olds a provider must:

 - be on either the Early Years Ofsted Register, Schools Ofsted Register or inspected under the Independent Schools Inspectorate